akullpp/awesome-java/CONTRIBUTING.md

 Use at least two canonical repositories.
 A repository may belong to only one entry.
-The generator sums their stars, uses their most recent push for activity and rejects malformed metadata, duplicate repository use and archived repositories.
+The generator sums their stars, uses their most recent push for activity and shows a license only when every repository reports the same SPDX license.
+It rejects malformed metadata, duplicate repository use and archived repositories.

+## License

+Catalog and documentation contributions are licensed under [CC BY-SA 4.0](LICENSE).
+Automation code and configuration are licensed under the [MIT License](LICENSE-CODE).
+By contributing, you agree that your changes are available under the applicable license.